dllllb/pytorch-lifestream/docs/index.md

 1. **Prepare your data**.
     - Use `Pyspark` in local or cluster mode for big dataset and `Pandas` for small.
     - Split data into required parts (train, valid, test, ...).
-    - Use `ptls.data_preprocessing` for simple data preparation.
+    - Use `ptls.preprocessing` for simple data preparation.
     - Transform features to compatible format using `Pyspark` or `Pandas` functions.
     You can also use `ptls.data_load.preprocessing` for common data transformation patterns.
     - Split sequences to `ptls-data` format with `ptls.data_load.split_tools`.
 Save prepared data into `Parquet` format or